nii-yamagishilab/project-NN-Pytorch-scripts/tutorials/README.md

 #### 2.3 Use HTML files

-If you don't want to run Jupyter notebooks, please use any web browser to open the HTML files.
+If you don't want to run Jupyter notebooks, please use any web browser to browse the static HTML files.
 HTML files are exported from the Jupyter notebooks.

 ## <a name="part3"></a>3.
 Work on Part 3

-Part3 requires a Linux server with GPU card.
+Part 3 requires a Linux server with GPU card.

 How-to is written in `../README`.
 For convenience, I summarize it here: